hlbao/narrative/README.md

 # narrative
-This is the GitHub repository for narrative study on social media collaborating with the journalism school, UNC-Chapel Hill
+This is the GitHub repository for the narrative detector on social media.
+I designed a machine learning-based detector of narratives in social media posts around the topic "breast cancer."
+The logic is straightforward based on Narrative and Persuasion Theory in communication science: detecting Who (a persona), When (past period), How (a topic or an event), and Permutation (declarative sentence vs. interrogative sentence vs. imperative sentence).
+Please check out the documentation and code for more details.
+Thanks.